Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 release_lto_thin_opt_level_s | `u64`    | 2712                 | 3096
 release_lto_thin_opt_level_s | `String` | 5066                 | 4487

 The instruction cache (i-cache) is a shared resource and most programs do more than just call `slice::sort_unstable`.
 The actual i-cache usage will depend on the input length, type, pattern and ISA.
 For example the very common case of N <= 20 has ipnsort only use an inlined insertion sort using less than 200 bytes of i-cache.
 The total size represents the upper limit worst case if everything is being used.
 Another aspect where binary-size is important, is the impact it has on the size of the final binary.
 This can be particularly important for embedded and Wasm targets.
-In cases where binary-size and or compile-time are prioritized above everything else [tiny_sort](https://github.com/Voultapher/tiny-sort-rs) is a better fit.
+In cases where binary-size and/or compile-time are prioritized above everything else, [tiny_sort](https://github.com/Voultapher/tiny-sort-rs) is a better fit.

 Result: ipnsort improves the binary-size in every tested scenario, compared to the current `slice::sort_unstable`.
 With a relatively larger gain for non-integer like types like `String`.